-In true essence, IOTA for IoT aims to:
+IOTA for IoT aims to:

+IOTA employs a unique distributed ledger architecture, which makes it ‘Blockless.’
 The method to achieve consensus in IOTA is also different.
-It’s a type of ‘Proof of Work.’
+It uses a type of ‘Proof of Work.’

 The more the transactions, the less time it takes to confirm each transaction.

-Static Money Supply:
+Static Money Supply

-The total numbers of IOTA that’ll ever come into existence were already created in the genesis block.
-The total of IOTA’s will neither increase nor decrease.
+The total numbers of MIOTA that’ll ever come into existence were already created in the genesis block.
+The total digital currency supply of IOTA is 2,779,530, 283.

-The ICO of IOTA and was so large that initially crashed the exchange platform of Bitfinex for almost half a day.
+The ICO of IOTA and was so large that it initially crashed the exchange platform of Bitfinex for almost half a day.

 Given to this excellent start, IOTA does contain prominent differentiating characteristics that would help it in the longer-term.